 The Living Ports Project

 A game changer in Coastal and Marine Infrastructure.

-Shifting away from “grey” construction towards nature-inclusive solution with structural, environmental, and socio-economic benefits.
+Shifting away from “grey” construction towards a nature-inclusive solution with structural, environmental, and socio-economic benefits.

 Living Ports pioneers port sustainability with a technology that enables concrete infrastructure which stores carbon and regenerates ecosystems.

 Living Ports showcases and de-risks large-scale, flexible, and cost-effective technology that also meets environmental goals.

 The Nautilus observatory provides visitors with the unique experience of witnessing first-hand the development of biodiversity on the ECOncrete seawalls.

 The Living Ports project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement GA970972

 With growing climate change risks, forward-thinking ports are not only adapting their infrastructure, but also taking actions to mitigate climate change.

 Currently, 70% of coastal infrastructure is built with traditional concrete, which is toxic to many marine organisms and requires expensive maintenance - annually, there is an estimated €2.2 trillion cost of corrosion worldwide.